lorin/cook-lectures-notes/transcripts/1-it-all-started-at-tmi-1979.md

 What he writes about in here is essentially the agenda for the next ten years.
 And people go on and pursue each one of these activities and they do all the stuff that he is talking about in an effort to get a handle on this.
 He puts it all together in this particular setting, he describes what the problem is.
 He describes the underlying theory.
 He describes the obstacles and the important things that need to be done.
 He sets out the research program and people go off and do it.

 The _one_ thing that he got into trouble with is rules.
-Because when he used rules, people immediately thought, &quot;Ah... what I need to do is develop a good enough set of rules that has policies and procedures that nobody gets confused&quot;.
+Because when he used rules, people immediately thought, "Ah... what I need to do is develop a good enough set of rules that has policies and procedures that nobody gets confused".

 But he wasn't talking about rules in the world; he wasn't talking about rules in the sense of the volumes of paper that we read.
 He was talking about human cognition inside this figure (gestures to whiteboard) .
 And he's talking about the rules that are built into people's own processing.